When Simultaneous Localization and Mapping Meets Wireless Communications: A Survey: Foundations of SLAM in Networked Autonomous Systems

 \textit{2.
 Sensing Layer:} The sensing layer captures how the system and its environment influence one another and transforms these interactions into measurable signals.
-Through optical, acoustic, radio and ranging modalities, the system observes and reconstructs external structures while compensating for variations in lighting, occlusion, or environmental dynamics.
-In connected settings, these sensing pathways also integrate information received through the communication stack, allowing perception to extend beyond direct observation and enhancing awareness through shared sensory data \cite{Urmson2022_CooperativePerception_Survey}.
-At the same time, internal motion is tracked through sensors that measure acceleration and body angular velocities.
+Through optical, acoustic, radio and ranging modalities, the system observes and reconstructs external structures while {facing} variations in lighting, occlusion, or environmental dynamics. {Key functions may include ranging, extraction of RF/optical features, extraction of semantic context, and determination of acceleration/angular velocity, which are enabled through techniques such as fast Fourier transform (FFT)-based radar signal processing, camera-based feature detection, LiDAR point cloud processing, and inertial sensing.} In connected settings, these sensing pathways also integrate information received through the communication stack, allowing perception to extend beyond direct observation and enhancing awareness through shared sensory data \cite{Urmson2022_CooperativePerception_Survey}.
 Together, these processes generate a continuous stream of data that describes both the vehicular dynamics and the optical/electromagnetic/mechanical responses of the surrounding structure.
 Thus, the Sensing Layer provides the perceptual channel through which computational intelligence begins to interpret the environment \cite{Tian2022}.

 \textit{3.
 Estimation Layer:} Based on sensory input, the estimation layer develops a coherent representation of the state of the system and the geometrical structure of its environment.
-Through the fusion of diverse measurement modalities, it retrieves vehicle kinematics whilst revealing the spatial organization of nearby primitives such as buildings, terrain, and communication infrastructure.
-SLAM functions as the central estimation framework, transforming data streams into evolving maps and trajectories that preserve consistency up to the retrievable scale over time, while the continual exchange of data through wireless links refines reconstructions and improves accuracy and stability in interconnected conditions \cite{Lajoie2020}.
+Through the fusion of diverse measurement modalities, it retrieves vehicle kinematics whilst revealing the spatial organization of nearby primitives such as buildings, terrain, and communication infrastructure. {In this layer, state estimation uncertainty quantification and map construction can be approached through probabilistic techniques such as Bayesian filtering (e.g., EKF, particle filter), iterative optimization, and factor graph methods.} SLAM functions as the central estimation framework, transforming data streams into evolving maps and trajectories that preserve consistency up to the retrievable scale over time, while the continual exchange of data through wireless links refines reconstructions and improves accuracy and stability in interconnected conditions \cite{Lajoie2020}.
 The Estimation Layer thus converts observation into higher-level knowledge, establishing the basis from which reasoning and control emerge.